biosustain/venom/README.rst

  - MsgPack serialization support
  - ProtocolBuffer support

-   The problem with ProtocolBuffer as it stands now is that the official Python library for ProtocolBuffer is not very Pythonic, while ease of development in Python is the primary motivator behind Venom.
+   The problem with ProtocolBuffer as it stands now is that the official Python library for ProtocolBuffer is not very pythonic, while ease of development in Python is the primary motivator behind Venom.

 Streamed responses would use Python 3.6 asynchronous generators.